mazeor9/r6-data.js/README.md

 7. Filtering operators by date of birth using the `date_of_birth` parameter.
 8. Filtering operators by season introduced using the `season_introduced` parameter.

+You can get the operator url icon via getOperators, is in the json response.

 ## Getting Season Information

 The `getSeasons()` function allows you to retrieve information about the seasons in Rainbow Six Siege.
 You can get a list of all seasons or filter the seasons based on specific criteria.
 Here's an example of how to use the `getSeasons()` function: